Loukyakilari/Predicting-Medical-claim-Denials/README.md

-# 🏥 Predicting Medical Claim Denials Before Submission
+# 🏥 A Machine Learning Framework for Predicting Medical Claim Denial

 A Machine Learning Framework for early identification and prevention of insurance claim denials, developed using synthetic healthcare claims data.